 Notes

-1 This is a compilation of the Country Taxi-cars (Fares and Charges) Regulations 1991 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 6 February 2009 of the Country Taxi-cars (Fares and Charges) Regulations 1991 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table